• Skip to main content

 Frequently Asked Questions About Google Tag Manager

-1. Is Google Tag Manager free to use?
-Yes, Google Tag Manager is free to use, making it accessible for businesses of all sizes.
+• Is Google Tag Manager free to use?
+Yes — GTM is free, making it accessible for businesses of all sizes.

-4. How do I know if my GTM tags are firing correctly?
-You can use the GTM preview mode to check if your tags are firing as expected before publishing them live.
+• How do I know if my GTM tags are firing correctly?
+Use GTM’s preview mode to validate tag behavior before publishing so you can be confident your tracking is accurate.

 About Demand & Convert